|

 A basket ball star in school, Al started with the Cincinnati

 baseball farm system before joining the Court.
-This Super
+This Super Star

-Star hit 94 homers in 1973.
-The original team's
+hit 94 homers in 1973.
+The original team's first replacement,

-first replacement, Jackson also holds the Court record
+Jackson also holds the Court record of over 400 consecutive

-of over 400 consecutive times at bat without a strike-out.
+times at bat without a strike-out.
+His #1 is retired.

 |